Interest rates, oil prices, earnings, GDP, wars, peace, terrorism, inflation, monetary policy, etc. -- NONE have a reliable effect on the stock market

 And more importantly, will they warn us of a new approaching doomsday, should there be one?

 This series gives you a well-researched answer.
-Here is Part VI; come back soon for Part VII.
+Here is Part VII; come back soon for Part VIII.

 By Robert Prechter (excerpted from the monthly Elliott Wave Theorist; published since 1979)

-(Stay tuned for Part VII of this important series, where Prechter examines another popular investment myth: Namely, that "Peace is bullish for stocks.")
+(Stay tuned for Part VIII of this important series, where Prechter examines another popular investment myth: Namely, that "Terrorist attacks would cauase the stock market to drop.")

 "The Biggest Lie in Stock Market History"